Overlooking Granite Peaks Ranch, Yaks grazing in meadow.

 Directions

-From Durango: Travel 17 miles on Florida Road (County Road 240).
-Turn left onto County Road 501 for approximately 13 miles to Middle Mountain Campground.
-Continue on CR 501 for approximately 4 miles to the campground entrance.
-From Bayfield: Travel 22 miles north on County Road 501 to Middle Mountain Campground, then continue 4 miles to the campground.
+From Durango: Travel 17 miles on Florida Road (County Road 240), turn left onto County Road 501 for approximately 13 miles to Middle Mountain Campground, then continue 4 miles to the campground entrance.
+From Bayfield: Travel 22 miles north on County Road 501 to Middle Mountain Campground, then continue 4 miles.

 Amenities